Multisections of higher-dimensional manifolds: Introduction

 \section{Introduction}

-While Heegaard splittings of $3$--manifolds have been known for long and widely studied, their $4$--dimensional analogues, the so-called trisections, have been recently introduced by Gay and Kirby \cite{GK} and constitute an active and prolific subject.
+While Heegaard splittings of $3$--manifolds have been widely studied, their $4$--dimensional analogues, the so-called trisections, have been recently introduced by Gay and Kirby \cite{GayKirby} and constitute an active and prolific subject of investigation.
 Beyond Heegaard splittings and trisections, it is natural to ask if higher-dimensional manifolds also admit analogous decompositions.
 Rubinstein and Tillmann introduced in \cite{RuTi} a notion of multisection for PL--manifolds, which coincides with Heegaard splittings in dimension $3$ and trisections in dimension $4$.
 Nevertheless the analogy is not as strong as one could wish; in particular, these multisections have no diagrammatic representations.

-We introduce here an alternative notion of multisection: we call multisection of a smooth (or PL) $(n+1)$--manifold a decomposition into $n$ $1$--handlebodies such that each subcollection intersects along a $1$--handlebody except the global intersection which is a closed surface --- the central surface of the multisection.
+We introduce here an alternative notion of multisection.
+We call a multisection of a smooth (or~PL) $(n+1)$--manifold a decomposition into $n$ $1$--handlebodies such that each subcollection intersects along a $1$--handlebody except the global intersection which is a closed surface --- the central surface of the multisection.
 A diagram of such a multisection is a family of cut-systems on the central surface defining the $3$--dimensional $1$--handlebodies of the decomposition.
 Building on results of Laudenbach--Poénaru \cite{LP}, Montesinos \cite{Mon} and Cavicchioli--Hegenbarth \cite{CH}, we prove that a multisection diagram determines a unique PL--manifold, and a unique smooth manifold up to dimension $6$.
-From dimension $7$, there exist distinct smooth manifolds with diffeomorphic multisection diagrams, and from dimension $8$, there may exist multisection diagrams not realizable by smooth manifolds.
+Starting in dimension $7$, there exist distinct smooth manifolds with diffeomorphic multisection diagrams, and from dimension $8$, there may exist multisection diagrams not realizable by smooth manifolds.

-\begin{theo}[Theorem \ref{thm:diagramVSmultisection}] Let $n\geq2$.
-Any abstract $n$--section diagram is the diagram of some multisected PL $(n+1)$--manifold which is unique up to multisection-preserving PL--homeo\-mor\-phism.
-Further, if $n\leq 6$, any abstract $n$--section diagram is the diagram of some multisected smooth $(n+1)$--manifold, which, for $n\leq 5$, is unique up to multisection-preserving diffeomorphism. \end{theo}
+\begin{theotd} Let $n\geq2$.
+Every abstract $n$--section diagram is the diagram of some multisected PL $(n+1)$--manifold which is unique up to multisection-preserving PL--homeo\-mor\-phism.
+Further, if $n\leq 6$, every abstract $n$--section diagram is the diagram of some multisected smooth $(n+1)$--manifold, which, for $n\leq 5$, is unique up to multisection-preserving diffeomorphism. \end{theotd}

 Heegaard splittings and trisections exist for all smooth manifolds in dimension $3$ and $4$ respectively.
 Using Morse theory, we push this existence result one dimension higher.